Jesus-DSP/TAMIU-OS-Simulator-Project/README.md

 ## ⚖️ Disclaimer

-This SimOS project is a simplified educational simulator and is not intended to replicate a real-world operating system.
+This basic OS project is a simplified educational simulator and is not intended to replicate a real-world operating system.
 It is designed for academic purposes to illustrate fundamental OS concepts.
 It does not provide the security, stability, or features of a commercial operating system.
 Use at your own risk.

 <p align="right">^ <a href="#os-simulator-project">back to top</a> ^</p>